Discover how the geology of the Columbia River Basin was formed first by lava floods and then by ice age floods—in illustrations.

 In this ink sketch of a roadside cut, Fiona designed and stylized quite a bit—the real scene was incredibly detailed and large.
 The resulting sketch shows only the most important elements needed to tell the story.
 Later in her studio, Fiona created a color version that served as the backdrop for several illustrations.

 A project of this magnitude takes a team, from content experts to copy editors.
-Special thanks to all the wonderful humans who made this possible:
+Special thanks to all the humans who made this possible:

 Lynda Mapes, Environmental Reporter with 40+ years of experience